Jacques Marsh

 Composed of a variety of habitats, including streamside, wet meadow, stream riparian, lake, and plains grassland community on the uplands.
 Bald Eagles as well as up to 20 species of waterfowl can be seen during winter.

-Fool Hollow Lake State Park
+Fool Hollow Lake Recreation Area

 Man-made waterfowl nesting islands, snags, and grasslands.
 Bald Eagles are usually seen perched on snags on both sides of the lake.